gildobjanschi/RISCV_PROCESSOR/README.md

 ## More work needed
 I appreciate feedback for bug fixes and improvements.
 There are a few area where I would like to see performace improvements:
-* Implement the RAM burst mode to lower the amount of time it takes to read/write 32-bit from RAM.
-Right now, in order to read 32-bit values, two 16-bit words are read which takes 13 cycles.
 * Improve the performance of the multiplier and divider.
 * One of the performance bottlenecks is the instruction cache in mem_space.sv.
 * Increase the maximum frequency for the overall design with optimizations.